romantomjak/packer-proxmox-template/README.md

 - **full clone** is a complete copy and is fully independent from the original VM or VM Template, but it requires the same disk space as the original
 - **linked clone** requires less disk space but cannot run without access to the base VM Template.
 Not supported with LVM & ISCSI storage types

+## Contributing

+You can contribute in many ways and not just by changing the code!
+If you have any ideas, just open an issue and tell me what you think.

+Contributing code-wise - please fork the repository and submit a pull request.

 ## License

 MIT